-- Ginger tea, ginger candy, gingerale Emetrol (if not diabetic) - Sea bands (motion sickness wrist bands) - Lemon drops take as soon as waking followed by breakfast - Unisom and Vitamin B6 may help with nausea during pregnancy.
-Call our office for additional information regarding these options.
+- Ginger tea, ginger candy, gingerale

+Emetrol (if not diabetic)

+- Sea bands (motion sickness wrist bands)

+- Lemon drops take as soon as waking followed by breakfast

+- Unisom and Vitamin B6 may help with nausea during pregnancy.
+You may take 12.5mg of Unisom and 25-50mg of Vitamin B6 at bedtime for three nights.
+If you are still nauseated add a second dose of each in the morning.
+If you continue to have problems with nausea, please contact the office.